 News and updates

-The Ministry of Northern Development, Mines, Natural Resources and Forestry has completed the fisheries management plan for FMZ 4.
+The ministry has completed the fisheries management plan for FMZ 4.

 - find specific rules for fishing in FMZ 4

 - find a complete set of fishing rules in the Ontario Fishing Regulations Summary

 FMZ 4 is located in northwest Ontario.
 This zone has:

 - a vast area (60,440 square kilometres) of which less than 25% is privately owned